modbas/mad76/doc/teachlinux/teachlinux.md

         -   on the internet

-        -   in the intranet / Local network (LAN)
+        -   in the intranet / local area network (LAN): school, company, home

     -   *multi-processing*: intra-computer between processes